 Shannon Marie Haworth, MA

-Shannon Haworth is a Public Health Analyst in the Office of Health Equity (OHE), Health Resources and Services Administration (HRSA), Health and Human Services (HHS).
-The Office of Health Equity works to reduce health disparities so that communities and individuals can achieve their highest level of health.
-She most recently worked as the the Senior Program Manager, Disability and Public Health at the Association of University Centers on Disabilities (AUCD).
+Prior to Skyline, she worked as a program director for the American College of Preventive, a Public Health Analyst in the Office of Health Equity (OHE), Health Resources and Services Administration (HRSA), Health and Human Services (HHS), and as the Senior Program Manager, Disability and Public Health at the Association of University Centers on Disabilities (AUCD).

-Shannon has a Bachelor’s degree in Public Administration from John Jay College of Criminal Justice.
-She has a Master’s degree in Applied Behavior Analysis and a graduate certificate in Autism from Ball State University.
-She has also earned a Post Baccalaureate Graduate Certificate in Disability Leadership from Virginia Commonwealth University, and is currently pursuing her Ph.D. in Health Education and Promotion at Walden University.
+Shannon has a Master’s degree in Applied Behavior Analysis and a graduate certificate in Autism from Ball State University.
+She also has a Bachelor’s degree in Public Administration from John Jay College of Criminal Justice, and earned a Post Baccalaureate Graduate Certificate in Disability Leadership from Virginia Commonwealth University as well as a Graduate Certificate in IT Project Management from George Washington University.

 Shannon’s most important role is that of a dedicated parent of a young child with autism and other co-morbid mental health disorders.
 She is an advocate for children with disabilities and their families, and has a passion for helping children with autism and other disabilities to achieve their highest potential.